Skip to main content

 Native Range

-Native to southern Europe and western Asia — Mediterranean basin from France to Turkey.
-Found in deciduous woodlands, rocky slopes, and at the base of old walls.
+Native to southern Europe and western Asia around the Mediterranean basin from southern France through Italy, Sicily, Greece, and the Aegean islands to western Turkey.
+Grows in deciduous woodlands, on rocky slopes, and at the base of old walls at low to middle elevations, and establishes most readily on well-drained substrates with organic matter from decaying leaf litter.

 Suggested Uses